lardbit/nefarious/README.md

 If you're using the built-in transmission in the `docker-compose.yml`, then make sure to enter `transmission` as the host since it's in the same docker network stack.

+Also, there is no default transmission user/pass, so leave those blank.
+Feel free to edit the `transmission-settings.json` beforehand following the [official settings](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files).

 ## Troubleshooting

     # logs for main app